For the spice blend:

 2 green chillies, slit lengthways

-To make the spice paste, heat a frying pan on a medium heat and add the coconut, ginger, garlic, cinnamon or cassia bark, bay leaves, cloves and peppercorns.
-Dry roast until the coconut turns brown and you can smell the aroma of the spices.
+Heat a frying pan on a medium heat and add the cinnamon or cassia bark, bay leaves, cloves and peppercorns.
+Dry roast until you can smell the aroma of the spices.
+Once cooled, grind the spices in a coffee mill or in a pestle and mortar until fine to medium and set aside.

-Heat a frying pan and add the 1tsp of olive oil.
+Heat a frying pan and add the 1tsp of oil.
 Add a few of the mustard seeds, if they start to crackle, add the remaining seeds followed by the chillies.
-Saute for a minute.
-Pour the mixture over the chicken curry and cook for a further 3 minutes.
+Sauté for a minute.
+Pour the mixture over the chicken curry and cook for a further 2 minutes.